Immortal X-Men: Dawn & Reign of X

-The council also sanctioned several groups like S.W.O.R.D.; the intelligence-gathering team X-Force; the mutant investigations team X-Factor; and the Hellions, a team of potentially dangerous and problem-causing mutants overseen by Mister Sinister.
+The council also sanctions several groups like S.W.O.R.D.; the intelligence-gathering team X-Force; the mutant investigations team X-Factor; and the Hellions, a team of potentially dangerous and problem-causing mutants overseen by Mister Sinister.

-The council also voted not to resurrect many individuals who were not considered separate individuals due to being clones.
-This decision was overturned when the Five (mutants involved in Krakoa’s resurrection process) petitioned after unsanctioned resurrection of Wolverine's clone Gabby Kinney.

-At the end of X of Swords event, Marvel Girl left the council to reform the X-Men, needing to act without council's politics.
-Apocalypse left both Krakoa and the council to join his family in the Amenth but it also brought Arakko and its mutants to Earth.
-The council voted to approve Magneto’s plans to terraform Mars into the mutant majority planet to give them a permanent home, while also declaring it the capital of the Solar System.

-As a result, the precognitive mutant Destiny took over Apocalypse's seat on the council while Colossus took over Marvel Girl's seat.
+At the end of the storyline "X of Swords", Marvel Girl leaves the council to reform the X-Men, needing to act without the council's politics.
+Apocalypse leaves Krakoa and the Council to join his family in Amenth.
+The council votes to approve Magneto's plans to terraform Mars, declaring it the capital of the Solar System.
+As a result, Destiny takes Apocalypse's seat on the council while Colossus takes Marvel Girl's seat.

-After Mystique resurrected her wife Destiny against Moira’s wishes, Professor X and Magneto revealed their relationship with Moira to White Queen, who felt betrayed.
+After Mystique resurrects Destiny against MacTaggert's wishes, Professor X and Magneto reveal their relationship with MacTaggert to White Queen, who feels betrayed.
 Mystique subsequently attacked and depowered Moira so she went on the run and started working against Krakoa.
-Although Moira’s role in Krakoa’s founding was kept hidden but the rest of the council learned about her involvement from White Queen.
+MacTaggert's role in Krakoa's founding remains secret, but the rest of the Council learns of her involvement from White Queen.

-Destiny of X

-Magneto retired from the council to Arakko.
-After voting, Hope Summers took over Magneto’s seat on the council so that she could represent the interests of the Five.
-Black Priestess, who was outvoted by Hope created a giant monster.
-The council successfully managed to kill Black Priestess, defeating the monster.

-White Queen informed the council about Doctor Statis, Mister Sinister's clone claiming to be the real Sinister, causing Mister Sinister to flee only to be captured briefly by Eternals.
-While Destiny informed them about upcoming conflict between the Avengers, X-Men and Eternals.

-During the events of A.X.E.: Judgment Day, the secret of mutant resurrection went public and as expected the Eternals launched an attack on Krakoa.
-Eternals were eventually retreated from battle by Progenitor, who addressed that people of Earth will be judged.
-Red Queen and Exodus were judged positively while other council members were not judged or received receive negative judgment.
-As this event led to the creation of a destructive Celestial called the Progenitor, members of the council fought alongside the Avengers, X-Men, Eternals and even with anti-mutant organisation Orchis.